KiranGaikwad2020/Python_Notes/Advanced Data Types in Python.md

 ## Dictionary
 - A dictionary is a mutable unordered collection of key-value pairs.
 - It is used to store data values in a key-based format, making it easy to retrieve values quickly.
-- Example: Features = {"City of Knowledge":"Pune", "City of Dreams":"Mumbai","City of oranges:"Nagpur"}
+- Example: Features = {"City of Knowledge":"Pune", "City of Dreams":"Mumbai","City of oranges":"Nagpur"}

 ## Set
 - A set is an unordered, mutable, and unindexed collection of unique elements in Python.